gayathrireddy-316/SQL-Learning-Project-1/README.md

 # Overview

--This repository contains SQL questions and solutions generated during my learning process.
+- This repository contains SQL questions and solutions generated during my learning process.
 It serves as a compilation of my progress in mastering SQL concepts.

 # About the case study

-- The case study is about a restaurant owner, Danny, who started a japanese restaurant in the beginning of 2021.
+- The case study is about a restaurant owner, Danny, who started a Japanese restaurant in the beginning of 2021.
 He sells three of his favourite japanese food - Sushi, Ramen, and Curry.

 # Learning Goal